microsoft/PLEX/README.md

 ## Meta-World experiments

-### Data setup
+### Meta-World data setup

-[The PLEX paper](https://arxiv.org/abs/2303.08789)'s Meta-World experiments use data that can be generated using scripted Meta-World policies with different levels of noise.
+The [PLEX paper](https://arxiv.org/abs/2303.08789)'s Meta-World experiments use data that can be generated using scripted Meta-World policies with different levels of noise.
 These policies use a modified Meta-World flavor from the [PLEX-Metaworld](https://github.com/microsoft/PLEX-Metaworld) repo, which is installed automatically as one of PLEX's dependencies above.

 To generate this training data, run the command below from the PLEX repo root.
 It will generate 100 trajectories for each of the 50 Meta-World tasks and extra 75 trajectories for 5 of these tasks, so it will take some time:

 ```
-python scripts/gen_MW_data_for_PLEX.py --out=store/data/metaworld
+python scripts/gen_MW_data_for_PLEX.py --out=store/data/
 ```

 The data will be placed in the `store` directory you created during PLEX setup.